IslandRhythms/MissionHistoryLogs-XCOM2Mod/MissionHistoryLogs/MissionHistoryLogs/ReadMe.txt

 Thanks to Rusty's Suggestion,
 you can go into the MissionHistoryLogs.int file and change what you want the default to be.

-The character limit is 11 as any more and it will bleed over into the next column.
-The mod checks for this, so even if you go over it will prevent the bleed.

 You can also thank Rusty for the CTD fix on Ongoing campaigns.

 Also it should support LWOTC.
 Let me know if it doesn't.